grafana/mimir/docs/sources/reference-http-api/_index.md

 This document groups API endpoints by service.
 Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and single-binary mode:

 - **Microservices**: Each service exposes its own endpoints.
-- **Single-binary**: The Grafana Mimir process exposes all API endpoints for the services that run internally.
+- **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.

 ## Endpoints